Efficient Reasoning for Large Reasoning Language Models via Certainty-Guided Reflection Suppression

 \subsection{Comparison with State-of-the-art Methods}

 In Table \ref{tab:main_results}, we compare the proposed CGRS method with previous efficient reasoning methods in terms of accuracy and output length.
-The evaluation covers diverse model scales and architectures, including \textit{DeepSeek-R1-Distill-Qwen-7B}, \textit{DeepSeek-R1-Distill-Llama-8B}, \textit{QwQ-32B}, and \textit{Qwen3-4/8/14/32B} across four reasoning benchmark datasets (AIME24, AMC23, MATH500, and GPQA-D).
-The results for \textit{Qwen3-32B} are provided separately in the Appendix.
+The evaluation covers diverse model scales and architectures, including \textit{DeepSeek-R1-Distill-Qwen-7B}, \textit{DeepSeek-R1-Distill-Llama-8B}, \textit{QwQ-32B}, and \textit{Qwen3-4/8/14/32B} across four reasoning benchmark datasets (i.e., AIME24, AMC23, MATH500, and GPQA-D).

 As can be seen, CGRS consistently achieves the optimal balance between average length reduction ratio and average accuracy preservation across diverse models, demonstrating its effectiveness for efficient reasoning.
 For example, on the \textit{Qwen3-14B} model, CGRS reduces output length by $25.4\%$ while maintaining accuracy.
-In contrast, while baseline methods achieve greater length reduction ($77.3\%$ for NoThinking and $38.8\%$ for DEER), they suffer significant accuracy degradation ($17.8\%$ and $5.7\%$ drops, respectively).
+In contrast, while baseline methods achieve greater length reduction ($77.3\%$ of NoThinking and $38.8\%$ of DEER), they suffer significant accuracy degradation ($17.8\%$ and $5.7\%$ drops respectively).
 TALE maintains comparable accuracy but achieves less length reduction than CGRS ($16.2\%$ vs. $25.4\%$).